elephaint/pgbm/examples/README.md

 * Example 8: How to use autodifferentiation for loss functions where no analytical gradient or hessian is provided.
 * Example 9: How to plot the feature importance of a learner after training.
 * Example 10: How we employed PGBM to forecast Covid-19 daily hospital admissions in the Netherlands.
 * Example 11: How to save and load a PGBM model.
+Train and predict using different devices (CPU or GPU) and/or different backends (PyTorch or Numba).
 * Example 12: How to use PGBM when using Numba as backend.

 Note: to use the `higgs` dataset in any of the examples, download [here](https://archive.ics.uci.edu/ml/datasets/HIGGS), unpack and save `HIGGS.csv` to your local working directory.